-We have enhanced our new Conversations Browser in the Document Viewer!
+We have enhanced our new Conversations Browser in the Standard Document Viewer!
 Reviewers can now visualize and navigate through a conversation thread, understanding WHO replied to WHAT and WHEN.
 Threading allows attorneys to review a whole conversation, noting missing portions and making more informed decisions about their documents.

 DISCO has now taken email threading technology to the next level with the introduction of Inclusive Emails.
 Inclusive refers to emails that contain unique content NOT included in any other email from the same conversation.
 The ability to identify and review inclusive emails means attorney’s eliminate documents that contain duplicative content and save on review time.